 7.11.3.
-RichFaces Ajax
+RichFaces (Ajax4jsf)

-RichFaces Ajax is the AJAX library most commonly used with Seam, and provides all the controls discussed above:
+RichFaces (Ajax4jsf) is the Ajax library most commonly used with Seam, and provides all the controls discussed above:

-- eventsQueue provide a queue in which events are placed.
+- eventsQueue provides a queue in which events are placed.
 All events are queued and requests are sent to the server serially.
-This is useful if the request can to the server can take some time to execute (e.g. heavy computation, retrieving information from a slow source) as the server isn't flooded. - ignoreDupResponses ignore the response produced by the request if a more recent 'similar' request is already in the queue. ignoreDupResponses="true" does not cancel the the processing of the request on the server side just prevents unnecessary updates on the client side.
+This is useful if the request to the server can take some time to execute (e.g. heavy computation, retrieving information from a slow source) as the server isn't flooded. - ignoreDupResponses ignores the response produced by the request if a more recent 'similar' request is already in the queue. ignoreDupResponses="true" does not cancel the processing of the request on the server side just prevents unnecessary updates on the client side.